lukatercon/MGT_characteristics/README.md

 With GaMS-27B, we additionally excluded texts shorter than 100 words in order to ensure that none of the cases in which the model refused to provide a response made it into the comparison process.
 We also found that in one specific case "solar28", the model returned only the title repeated over and over in a long loop.
 Consequently we excluded this case from the comparison as well.
 The corresponding human-written essays were also excluded from the human-written text corpus during the analysis phase in order to ensure a fair comparison.

-After generating the texts using the default prompt, the alternative persona-aware prompt was also used to generate an additional set of texts using the GaMS-27B model.
+After generating the texts using the default prompt, the alternative persona-aware prompt and metalinguistically aware prompt was also used to generate an additional set of texts using the GaMS-27B and gemma-2-27B models (and GPT-5, albeit only with the metalinguistically aware alternative prompt).
 This was done to assess the degree to which prompt wording affects the generated texts.
-Texts were generated also using the additional metalinguistically aware prompt.
-All alternative prompts were found to produce very similar results to the default prompt.
+All alternative prompts were found to produce very similar results to the default prompt (???????????).
 #### ==TODO: Check if these differences are statistically significant or not.
 We need to know whether we can make any claims at all about the alternative prompts.==

 Models used:
-- GPT-5 - the default ChatGPT model, currently still a very widely used AI text generation platform
+- GPT-5 - the default ChatGPT model, currently still a very widely used AI text generation platform (specific checkpoint name: gpt-5-2025-08-07)
 - GaMS-27B-Instruct - LLM specifically aimed at generating Slovenian texts developed as part of the PoVeJMo project - 27 billion parameter version: [https://huggingface.co/cjvt/GaMS-27B-Instruct](https://huggingface.co/cjvt/GaMS-27B-Instruct)
 - gemma-2-27b-it - the LLM that the GaMS-27B model was based on: [https://huggingface.co/google/gemma-2-27b-it](https://huggingface.co/google/gemma-2-27b-it)
 *- GaMS-1B-Chat - LLM specifically aimed at generating Slovenian texts developed as part of the PoVeJMo project - 1 billion parameter version: [https://huggingface.co/cjvt/GaMS-1B-Chat](https://huggingface.co/cjvt/GaMS-1B-Chat)*